-Haghes, Attorney of Middle Tennessee; ly receipts 6,814; sales 7,337.
-John M. G. Parker, Surveyor of Customs, New Orleans; Aldis, Howell and Farris is appointed Southern Claims sales 200; stock 7,889; weekly receipts
+Nominations-S. B. Packard, Marshal of Louisiana; A. G. Mallory, Marshal of Western District of Texas; A. M. Hughes, Attorney of Middle Tennessce; John M. G. Parker, Surveyor of Cus-toms, New Orleans; Aldis, Howell and Farris is appointed Southern Claims

 Commissioners.
-Probabilities-Southerly winds and east winds and cloudy weather will pre- sales 141. vail in the South Atlantic States.
+Probabilities-Southerly winds and cloudy weather will continue on the Western Gulf coast.
+Increased Southeast winds and cloudy weather will prevail in the South Atlantic States.
 Northeast winds will continue in Southern Florida.